juvenalmirandajr/javaspring-and-react-boilerplate/java-spring-and-react.md

 ### Development Flow

-If you want to develop a bit more rapidly, you can run a webpack dev server instance in your frontend root.
+You can run a webpack dev server instance in your frontend root.
 So, with `spring-boot:run` running actively, you'll want to open a new terminal window and execute the following:

 ```no-highlight
 cd src/main/frontend
 yarn run dev:client
 ```

-Like we practiced in the past, running the `dev:client` task will watch the frontend application filesystem for changes, and transpile with every modification.
+Running the `dev:client` task will watch the frontend application filesystem for changes, and transpile with every modification.

-## Why This Matters

-Spring is awesome.
-React is awesome.
-Spring + React = Double Awesome.
-On a more serious note, we now have the "bridge" between our frontend and backend applications.
-In a subsequent lesson, we'll start issuing fetch requests from our React application against our Spring-based API's.
-You're on you way to becoming a fullstack developer.